 About the ShowReturning for its 10th remarkable season in 2018, MasterChef Australia promises a season full of surprises, where contestants will be tested by the biggest international and local culinary legends and challenged to create delicious and beautiful home-cooked meals set to ensure a truly exceptional series.

-Twenty four eager home cooks will earn the honour and privilege of wearing a MasterChef apron, joining an elite group of people who have since gone on to not only reach, but surpass their own food dreams.
+Twenty-four home cooks will earn the privilege of donning the coveted MasterChef Australia apron, joining an elite group from nine previous seasons who have gone on to achieve critical acclaim and culinary success.

-Gary Mehigan, Matt Preston and George Calombaris are back to share their own unique talent and insights with the newest bunch of contestants.
-Encouraging and challenging, they will push the contestants to cook smarter, extend their creativity and overcome obstacles in ways they never dreamt possible.
+Everyone’s favourite judges Matt Preston, Gary Mehigan and George Calombaris are back at the helm, ready to share their own talent and insights with the newest bunch of contestants, encouraging and challenging them to push themselves to cook smarter, extend their creativity and overcome obstacles in ways they never dreamt possible.

-Vue de monde’s Shannon Bennett reprises his role as guest mentor for the immunity challenges, determined to give away more immunity pins than last year.
+Vue de Monde’s Shannon Bennett reprises his role as mentor for the immunity challenges, confident he can give away more immunity pins than ever before.

-MasterClasses are back, with Gary, Matt, George and special guests all taking the time to showcase their individual skills, priceless tips and recipes with contestants and eager cooks watching at home.
+MasterClasses are back, peppered throughout the series with Gary, Matt and George and special guests all taking the time to showcase individual skills, priceless tips and recipes with both contestants and eager cooks at home.

 MasterChef Australia is a cooking competition like no other.
 It transforms lives, inspires the nation and impresses the world’s best chefs.
 In a season full of surprises, season 10 will have it all.